-Nebraska Solar Schools is piloting a new project: 100 Solar Energy Kits for 100 Nebraska Schools, made possible through a grant from the Nebraska Environmental Trust.
+Nebraska Solar Schools is piloting a new project: 100 Solar Energy Kits for K-12 Nebraska Schools, made possible through a grant from the Nebraska Environmental Trust.

-The focus of this pilot project is on schools in Nebraska towns and cities that have developed or plan to develop solar projects, including rooftop solar, solar farms or other installations.
+The initial focus of this pilot project is on public and non-public schools in Nebraska towns and cities that have developed or plan to develop solar projects, including rooftop solar, solar farms or other installations.

 Solar communities provide educational opportunities such as classroom presentations and workshops, field trips and project development in collaboration with solar experts at local utilities, solar businesses, and community colleges that offer renewable energy training programs, for example.

-The cities and towns in the pilot’s focus group include but are not limited to:
+The cities and towns in the pilot project’s focus group include but are not limited to:

-Ainsworth, Aurora, Central City, Chadron, Fremont, Gothenberg, Grand Island, Hastings, Hemingford, Kearney, Lexington, Lincoln, Loup City, Norfolk, Omaha/Fort Calhoun, O’Neill, Pawnee City, Schuyler, Scottsbluff, South Sioux City, Superior, Venango/Grant and York.
+Ainsworth, Aurora, Central City, Chadron, Fremont, Gothenburg, Grand Island, Hastings, Hemingford, Kearney, Lexington, Lincoln, Loup City, Norfolk, Omaha/Fort Calhoun, O’Neill, Pawnee City, Schuyler, Scottsbluff, South Sioux City, Superior, Venango/Grant and York.

 All Nebraska K-12 schools are encouraged to participate in the Solar Energy Education & Development Program and to submit a request form for a NEED Solar Energy Kit.
 If sufficient interest is demonstrated to warrant expanding this pilot project, Nebraska Solar Schools will seek additional funding.